mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 > **Note:** There is currently a bug affecting Mac OSX and iOS that causes `SameSite=None` cookies to be treated as `SameSite=Strict` and therefore not sent with cross-site requests, see https://bugs.webkit.org/show_bug.cgi?id=198181 for details.
 Until this is fixed, `SameSite=None` might not work properly on Safari.

 This version of Chrome also rejects insecure `SameSite=None` cookies.
 See https://www.chromestatus.com/feature/5633521622188032 for more information.
-Make sure that you change the `[security]` setting `cookie_secure` to `true` and use HTTPS when `cookie_samesite` is configured to `none`, otherwise authentication in Grafana won't work properly.
+Make sure that you change the `[security]` setting `cookie_secure` to `true` and use HTTPS when `cookie_samesite` is configured to `none`, otherwise authentication in Mosaicoo won't work properly.

 ## Upgrading to v7.0

 ### PhantomJS removed

-PhantomJS was deprecated in [Grafana v6.4]({{< relref "../whatsnew/whats-new-in-v6-4.md#phantomjs-deprecation" >}}) and starting from Grafana v7.0.0, all PhantomJS support has been removed.
-This means that Grafana no longer ships with a built-in image renderer, and we advise you to install the [Grafana Image Renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer).
+PhantomJS was deprecated in [Grafana v6.4]({{< relref "../whatsnew/whats-new-in-v6-4.md#phantomjs-deprecation" >}}) and starting from Mosaicoo v7.0.0, all PhantomJS support has been removed.
+This means that Mosaicoo no longer ships with a built-in image renderer, and we advise you to install the [Grafana Image Renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer).

 ### Dashboard minimum refresh interval enforced